Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 #trait[Invisible Until They Strike #d6]

-#sfx(
-  "Overwhelming Tenacity",
-  [When you roll to inflict #trait[Drained], spend a #pp to affect multiple targets.
-For each additional target, add #d6 and keep an extra effect die.], )
+_*Overwhelming Tenacity:*_ When you roll to inflict #trait[Drained], spend a #pp to affect multiple targets.
+For each additional target, add #d6 and keep an extra effect die.

 === Corrupt Federal Agent (Boss)